-- Comment out "a.auto_align()" - put a hash (#) at the start of the line

-- Save the updated file.
+Comment out "a.auto\align()" by putting a hash (#) at the start of that line.
+Save the updated file.

-10. Run the MODELLER script with cwMmodel.py.
+- 10. Run the MODELLER script with cwMmodel.py.
 It should finish in about a minute.
-The new model will be called 'ferodoxM', after the tag used in the new PIR file.

-11. Send ferodoxM.B9990001.pdb to ERRAT and save the plot as ferodoxM.ps or ferodoxM.jpg.
+The new model will be called 'ferodoxM', after the tag used in the new PIR file. - 11.
+Send ferodoxM.B9990001.pdb to ERRAT and save the plot as ferodoxM.ps or ferodoxM.jpg.
 Note which parts of the model have been improved due to the more accurate alignment.